Platform Bed & Boxspring Guide

 Will I void my mattress warranty if I do not buy the boxspring?

-Absolutely not.
+Not necessarily.
 Mattress stores tend to suggest that by not buying the matching boxspring that somehow the mattress warranty is automatically voided.
 This is simply not true.
 However, the mattress manufacturer does have the option to void your warranty if they determine the existing boxspring or platform bed is not providing adequate support.

 This guide will walk you through the steps to determining if your platform bed or boxspring is adequate for your mattress.